SalomePlatform/adao/doc/en/advanced.rst

 or :ref:`section_ref_algorithm_QuantileRegression`.
 In practice, a value between 10 and 30 is recommended to make this control parameter effective and still obtain an optimal search of good quality.
-For an optimal search of sufficient quality, this restriction should not be set too strictly, i.e. a limit of 30 should be better than 10.
+For an optimal search of sufficient quality, this restriction should not be set too strictly, i.e. a 30 iteration limit should be more favorable than a 10 iteration limit.

 **A second way to control convergence is to adapt the relative decrement tolerance in the minimization of the cost functional considered**.
 This